lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 $array
 ```

--   Dont forget to SAVE your resolver !! by select 'Save Resolver' in the top right.
+-   Dont forget to SAVE your resolver !! by selecting 'Save Resolver' in the top right.

 ### Completed